rackerlabs/rackspace-how-to/content/cloud-servers/paypal-requiring-tls-12.md

 The only way to ensure continuity of the service is to migrate to Windows Server 2008 R2 or 2012.
-We encourage you to engage with Rackspace Support before you taking this step to ensure you understand how it might affect your configuration and if your hardware supports the OS.
+We encourage you to engage with Rackspace Support before you take this step to ensure you understand how it might affect your configuration and if your hardware supports the OS.

-**Note**: Servers that are running Windows Server 2008 but are using the .NET framework to enable TLS must update to .Net 4.5.
-However, Before you perform this step, we recommend that you determine how it might impact your application and re-work any portions of it that are not compatible with the upgrade.
+**Note**: Servers that are running Windows Server 2008 but are using the .NET framework to enable TLS must update to .NET 4.5.
+However, before you perform this step, we recommend that you determine how it might impact your application and rework any portions of it that are not compatible with the upgrade.